hixone/floo-coin/README.md

 ## Motivations:

-**Floo-coin is a incentivatized blockchain evenly distributributing profits to coin holders based on share percentages.**
+**Floo is a incentivatized blockchain evenly distributributing profits to coin holders based on share percentages.**

 ## How to excute: